 - Connecting.
 Before you can learn from your unhappy food truck customers, you need to make sure you’re connecting with all your customers.
 Social media has made it easy to ensure that your customers can reach you with their concerns.

 - Learning.
-Once you start connecting with your customers, pay particular attention to your unhappy food truck customers, as they generally have the most to teach you.
+Once you start connecting with your customers, pay particular attention to your unhappy food truck customers.
+They generally have the most to teach you.
 Here are three of the primary things you can learn from customers that are unhappy with your menu items or service, for whatever reason.

 3 Things You Can Learn From Unhappy Food Truck Customers